 The idea is to first store every directory given on the command line in a linked list.
 Then a thread pool is created, and the threads pop entries off of that linked list in the order they were placed in the list (FIFO).
 Each thread then reads all the entries in the directory it popped off the list, performs user defined actions on each entry, and stores any subdirectories at the end of the linked list.
 This algorithm leads to a roughly depth-first directory traversal.
 The nature of the algorithm places a heavy load upon the caching systems available in many operating systems.
 For example, ncsize plays a roll in how effective this program is on a Solaris system.
 Also in Solaris the number of simultaneous NFS connections dramatically effects performance.
 Depending on what the optional processing functions are doing, this program can place an incredible load on nscd.

 The code base is designed to be customized so that binaries may be easily produced to do special tasks as the need arises.
-As an example of this, several compile options exist for the code in the archive that generate different binaries that do very different things.
+That said code linked here is written in C, and makes use of ancient C techniques to provide for tool customization.
+As a demonstration of how to customize the behaviour, several compile options exist for the code in the archive that generate different binaries that do very different things.
 Currently the following examples may be compiled right out of the box:

 du